 Kim Milton Nielsen was talking to Alex Griffiths

-Until next time, vi ses, or see you later, and stay safe.
+Until next time, vi ses, or see you later.